 This article should not be confused with Articles 11.2.3.1 and 11.2.3.2.
 In 11.2.3.1 it is prohibited for any player to leave the playing venue without the permission of the arbiter and in 11.2.3.2 it is prohibited to leave the playing area for the player having the move.
-But in 11.2.4 it is contemplated the possibility of including in the regulations of the event the prohibition to leave the playing area without permission of the arbiter to the player not having the move.
+But in 11.2.4 it is possible to include, in the regulations, prohibition of the opponent leaving the playing area without permission of the